Street names in Białystok: Russian Empire (1815-1915)

 Following the Partition of Poland and the 1807 Treaties of Tilsit, Białystok became part of the Russian Empire and with the time it had passed through a Russification process as part of which the many street were renamed to honour Russian culture and national identity.
 As such, Sienkiewicza Street was renamed Nicholas street after Emperor Nicholas I of Russia.

 Second Polish Republic (1919-1939)

 Following the regaining of independence and the establishment of the Second Polish Republic in the aftermath of First World War, the new municipal authorities began with massive renaming of streets, aiming at polonization and promoting the Polish statehood, history and national identity.
 In some cases the streets names were kept as they were, in others a completely new name was given and in other cases the names were simply translated from the Russian name to a same meaning name in Polish.
+As late as July 1919, Russian information signs were still hanging on the doors of the city hall building.
+One of the councilors proposed naming one of the streets "14 Lipca".
+This was met with Puchalski's retort that in such a case a street would have to be created on July 14th to commemorate the celebration of the American holiday.
+After further debates, a compromise was reached, which consisted in renaming Sadowa Street to Wersalska (now Akademicka) and Łozowa Street to Waszyngtona.
+In January 1925 mayor Szymański's proposal to name one of the streets "19 Lutego", requested that a section of Kolejowa Street, from the railway viaduct to Lipowa Street which would commemorate the entry of Polish troops into Białystok, had also not passed, with councilors decided to rename instead the section of Kolejowa Street to Gen. Jan Henryk Dąbrowski.

 Among the old and new streets: